CausalFlip: A Benchmark for LLM Causal Judgment Beyond Semantic Matching: Empirical Study

 \subsection{Baseline and Training Strategies}

 We compare four strategies to answer the two research questions raised in this paper.
 Across all experiments, we use \textbf{Llama-3.2-3B-Instruct} as the base model.

 \begin{itemize} \item{\textbf{Naive pretraining strategy (No Fine-tuning)}: This is the base model without any training on our dataset \textbf{CausalFlip}.
-It measures the baseline pretraining's causal-judgment performance under pretraining alone and serves as a reference for evaluating fine-tuning strategies (no-CoT, explicit-CoT, and implicit causal reasoning).
+It measures the baseline pretraining's causal judgment performance under pretraining alone and serves as a reference for evaluating fine-tuning strategies (no-CoT, explicit-CoT, and implicit causal reasoning).

 \item{\textbf{No-CoT fine-tuning}}: This is the standard answer-only supervised fine-tuning baseline, where the model is trained to directly predict the final answer given a causal question from \textbf{CausalFlip}.
 In this setting, no intermediate causal reasoning steps are provided during training, so the supervision is applied only to the final \texttt{Yes/No} decision.